Somerset County, New Jersey: Government

-County Government
+County government

-Somerset County is governed by a five-member Board of County Commissioners, whose members are elected at-large to three-year terms of office on a staggered basis, with one or two seats coming up for election each year.
-At an annual reorganization meeting held on the first Friday of January, the board selects a Director and Deputy Director from among its members.
-In 2016, commissioners (then known as freeholders) were paid $21,902 and the commissioner director was paid an annual salary of $22,902.
-The Commissioners employ a full-time County Administrator who manages the day-to-day operations of the county government.
-The County Administrator is Colleen Mahr.
-The Clerk of the County Commissioners oversees the work of their offices.
+Somerset County is governed by a five-member board of county commissioners, whose members are elected at-large to three-year terms of office on a staggered basis, with one or two seats coming up for election each year.
+At an annual reorganization meeting held on the first Friday of January, the board selects a director and deputy director from among its members.
+In 2016, commissioners (then known as freeholders) were paid $21,902, and the commissioner director was paid an annual salary of $22,902.
+The commissioners employ a full-time county administrator, Colleen Mahr,who manages the day-to-day operations of the county government.
+The clerk of the county commissioners oversees the work of their offices.
 Department heads are appointed in accordance with statute and by resolution of the board.
-Somerset County currently has approximately 1,100 full-time and 130 part-time employees in 52 divisions (including the Library System).
+Somerset County currently has about 1,100 full-time and 140 part-time employees in 52 divisions.